viridiantooth34/AmazonPriceBot/README.md

 For each amazon Product, please change the Xpath for the price....
 It is dynamic for each type of Products.

-Please enter your Email credentials in the Property filr in the following path:-
+Please enter your Email credentials in the Property file in the following path:-

 \AmazonPrice_Proj1\PropertyFile